 Figure 4.
 Examples of the few detector and classifier errors on the four field-camera datasets, which had 100 images per camera.
-Diagnosis (left to right, top to bottom): (i) Misclassification, due to most of the animal being missing (was misclassified as a bare-nosed wombat, which has a flat face, instead of the correct label of Tasmanian pademelon). (ii) The front bird (a bronzewing) was detected, but the back one was not. (iii) The animal (a Tasmanian pademelon) was not detected, probably due to the obscuring mist. (iv) Misclassification, probably because the brushtail possum has alopecia on the tail, making it resemble that of a Tasmanian devil tail. (v) Misclassification, with the fallow deer nose being too close to the camera and appearing like a Bennett’s wallaby nose. (vi) Boots worn by the person checking the camera, falsely classed by MegaDetector as an animal, and then assigned as a currawong (a black bird) by the classifier.
+Diagnosis (left to right, top to bottom): (i) MegaDetector failed to detect the Tasmanian pademelon (indicated with the green dashed box) due to foggy conditions. (ii) The front bird (a bronzewing) was detected, but the back one was not (green dashed box). (iii) The animal (a Tasmanian pademelon) was classified as a bare-nosed wombat, possibly because only the flat front of the face was detected. (iv) Misclassification, probably because the brushtail possum has alopecia on the tail, making it resemble that of a Tasmanian devil tail. (v) Misclassification, with the fallow deer nose being too close to the camera and appearing like a Bennett’s wallaby nose. (vi) Boots worn by the person checking the camera, falsely labelled by MegaDetector as an animal, and then assigned by the species-classifier model as a currawong (a black-coloured bird) by the classifier.

 Table 3.
 Example of the CSV file generated after running the detection, snip, and inference steps of MEWC, shown here for one of the evaluation dataset of field cameras (HR-C3).
 The subscript after the ‘filename’ allows for multiple snips per image (indexed from 0 and listed one per row).
 The ‘class_id’ is an integer classification written to the ISO field of the image’s metadata, and ‘prob’ is the deep-learning model’s probability of the classification (relative to all other possible classes), written to the metadata’s Exposure field as a two-digit integer (e.g., 99).
 Also given is the ‘class name’ (specified, along with the class_id, in a configuration YAML file), a ‘rand_name’ assigned to each snip (random combination of ASCII characters, to allow for snip pooling for later use in classifier training, without duplicate filenames), the date-time of the original image ‘date_time_orig’, and the MegaDetector confidence of the bounding-box object ‘conf’.
 Note that the user can specify whether to show only the top-ranked class, or to show the probabilities for all classes in the model (which provides for more fine-grained classification information, at the cost of a larger file size).